depeperwinkel

 Features:

-- grows in the wild, hand-picked
+- grows in the wild, picked by hand

-- origin: Assam, Northeast India
+- Origin: Assam, Northeast India

 Assortment